Romuloalmeida/simplefilehandler/README.md

-# JQuery Simple File Handle
+# JQuery Simple File Handler
 Simple File Handle is the lightest and simplest file manager ever.

   - Less than 1 KByte!